 6. Don’t get ahead of yourself.
 A bad first impression can damage your chances.
 Before you try to approach record labels, producers or publishers be sure you are ready.
-Start with a simple, inexpensive recording – a guitar/vocal or piano/vocal is fine as long as it is in tune and you keep a steady beat.
 Get some feedback from people who know the market and will be honest with you about whether or not your music is strong enough to get a positive response.
 If you don’t know people who can give you this advice for free use a professional vocal coach or song critique service.
-You can find recommendations of these on the “Instruction” page of this website.
+You can use Barbara’s consultation service or find recommendations of these on the eResources” page of this website.
 When professionals agree that you are ready, then invest in a more elaborate demo and use all your networking skills to get it heard by anyone in the you can.

 7.Educate yourself.
 Knowledge is power.
 The more you know about the business the easier it is for people in the business to work with you.

 8.Always present yourself at your best.
 You only get one chance to make a first impression.
 You never know who’s watching.
 You can do a lot of damage with an out of tune guitar or a sloppy recording.